BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2023-04-24-April_Newsletter.markdown

 ---

 Nice fast start to the meeting, great to see everyone.
 Quick discussion around some of the club visits coming up.
-Details of these visits to follow in a separate news letter.
+Details of these visits to follow in a separate newsletter.

 After a chat of other items, we moved onto the focus point of the evening.